Top Hats -

 If such a resource is not available, a number of hat retailers sell their products online.
 Make sure that you understand the terms of a store's return policy, however, as an ill fitting stovepipe hat can be a disastrous purchase.

 Some of these firms also offer novelty hats inspired by the stovepipe hat, such as floppy hats in patriotic colors for parades and lampooning purposes.
-Most top hats and stovepipe hats today are seen as parts of costumes, rather than as true formal wear.
+Today, these hats are more often seen as parts of costumes, rather than as true formal wear.

 Top Hats